 Arianna Illa – Coordinator of Civic Engagement and Experiential Learning

 Arianna Illa is the Coordinator of Civic Engagement and Experiential Learning with the Career and Transfer Services Department.
 Arianna earned her B.A. in Social Work at Rutgers University, and her Master of Social Work (MSW) degree from the University of Michigan.
 Arianna’s graduate school practice method concentration was in Community Organization with a minor concentration in Interpersonal Practice.
 Arianna is an NJ State Licensed Social Worker.
-Arianna primarily supports service learning initiatives by developing partnerships with not-for-profit community organizations, and serving as the liaison between said partners and the campus at large.
-In addition to her service learning responsibilities, Arianna oversees Democracy House and the Cooperative Education/Field Experience program.
+Arianna primarily supports Community-Engaged Learning initiatives by developing partnerships with not-for-profit community organizations, and serving as the liaison between said partners and the campus at large.
+In addition to her Community-Engaged Learning responsibilities, Arianna oversees Democracy House and the Cooperative Education/Field Experience program.
 Arianna believes that experiential learning is an invaluable educational tool, and is passionate about facilitating hands-on learning opportunities for students.